 While we know this is a frustrating time but continued patience and understanding will be required as we look to make further progress when the time is right, in line with the latest public health guidance.
 Discussions continue to take place across the sector to address the challenges that still need to be overcome before the delivery of sport in local communities and at a club level will be considered in any way back towards anything like normal.
 Everyone connected with Scotland’s sporting system is working together to address these challenges.

 Due to this, we have introduced an appendix to our guidance which takes into account local restrictions.

-The Phase 3 Handball guidelines applying from 31st of July are here:https://handball.scot/covid-19/.
+The current Phase 3 Handball guidelines with appendix are here: Guidelines

 We are building our age group pathway and Academy at Oriam Scotland’s National Performance Centre at Heriot Watt.
 The pathway will feed in to the British Handball pathway which is being developed in preparation for the EHF age category...